Regularized Optimal Transport is Ground Cost Adversarial: Algorithms

 Although projected subgradient ascent does converge, having access to gradients instead of subgradients, hence regularity, helps the convergence.
 We therefore propose to replace $\OTcost_\bc(\bmu,\bnu)$ by its entropy-regularized version

 in the definition of the obective $g$.
-Then $g$ is differentiable, because there exists a unique solution $\opt{\bpi}$ in the entropic case.
-This will also speed up the computations of the gradient at each iteration using Sinkhorn algorithm.
+Then $g$ is differentiable, because there exists a unique solution $\opt{\bpi}$ in the entropic case (hence $\partial g(\bc)$ is a singleton).
+This will also speed up the computations of the gradient at each iteration using Sinkhorn's algorithm.
 We can interpret this addition of a small entropy term in the adversarial cost formulation as a further regularization of the primal: \begin{corollary} Using the same notations as in Theorem~\ref{adversarial:thm:Wf_is_adv}, for $\eta \geq 0$: